TITHE CHALLENGE

 Q: My spouse and I both work.
 Do we give 10% of what we both make?

 A: If your spouse is in agreement with you about taking the challenge, then you should give 10% of both your incomes.
-However, if your spouse does not want to participate, then just tithe on your income.
+However, if your spouse does not want to participate, then just tithe on your income for the challenge.

 Q: What if I miss a week or two during the three month period?
 Do I have to make that up?